Day 1: Medinas and Markets

 11. Sahara Desert Tour

 No trip to Morocco is complete without seeing the epic scenery of the Sahara Desert.
-Adventure by jeep or camel amongst the rippling sand dunes by day.
+Adventure by jeep or foot amongst the rippling sand dunes by day.
 By night, experience some of the most incredible stargazing in the world, by a roaring campfire.
 Most drives to the Sahara take about 8 hours, stopping at villages and natural sights along the way.
 Because of this, it’s recommended to do a 2-3 day tour of the Sahara.

 Tip: Looking for a desert day trip?
 Head for the nearby Agafay Desert instead!
 It might not be as impressive as the Sahara but you’ll still find just as much adventure!